niconico-e/Crypto-terminal/README.md

 # Crypto-terminal

-A simple bash script that prints charts prices and other details about a coin in your terminal and the only thing u need is curl installed.
+A simple bash script written in less that 10 lines that prints charts prices and other details about a coin in your terminal and the only thing u need is curl installed.